 - This article outlines what LaMusga (California) meant, along with some other important cases that had an impact on relevant law.
 This article also discusses LaMusga, and others, and breaks it down into plain language.

-LONG-DISTANCE PARENTING PLANS:NUTS, BOLTS & CAVEATS – Oregon State Bar Family Law Section Annual Conference, October 2013.
-This is a great read for those interested in Oregon case law, or just how attorneys and courts think about long distance parenting, in general.
+- LONG-DISTANCE PARENTING PLANS:NUTS, BOLTS & CAVEATS – Oregon State Bar Family Law Section Annual Conference, October 2013.
+This is specific to Oregon case law, but also demonstrates how attorneys and courts think about long distance parenting.